baites/pyds/README.md

 # pysd
-Collection of data structure implemented in python for fun.
+Collection of data structures implemented in python for fun.